Make Some Noise (campaign)

 Make Some Noise is a campaign by Amnesty International that uses music by John Lennon to promote human rights.
 Well-known artists produce covers of solo-era John Lennon songs exclusively for Amnesty International.

-Yoko Ono, widow of John Lennon, donated the recording rights to "Imagine" and John Lennon's entire solo songbook to Amnesty International.
-Amnesty has since used the rights to encourage new versions of Lennon's songs to be recorded by artists such as R.E.M., U2, Green Day, The Black Eyed Peas, The Cure, The Flaming Lips, Snow Patrol, The Postal Service, Maroon 5, Audrey de Montigny and Steve Barakatt.
+Amnesty has encouraged new versions of Lennon's songs to be recorded by artists such as R.E.M., U2, Green Day, The Black Eyed Peas, The Cure, The Flaming Lips, Snow Patrol, The Postal Service, Maroon 5, Audrey de Montigny and Steve Barakatt.
 The global launch of Make Some Noise took place on 10 December 2005, International Human Rights Day, with the release of four exclusive singles available as digital downloads.
 A fundraising album, Instant Karma: The Amnesty International Campaign to Save Darfur, followed.

 Artists and songs

 Artists participating in Make Some Noise were involved in the promotion of human rights.
 These covers are several of Lennon's best-known solo-era songs.